-If you wish to drop the course (if eligible), you are responsible for initiating and completing the drop process by the specified drop date as listed on the Academic Calendar.
-If you stop completing assignments in your online course and fail to drop, you will earn an "U" in this course.
-If you drop this course, you must also drop TMTH 0374.
+If you wish to drop a course, you are responsible for initiating and completing the drop process by the specified drop date as listed on the Academic Calendar.
+If you stop coming to class and fail to drop the course, you will earn an "F" in the course.